Energy on the table, Macron hosts Saudi prince for dinner

 PARIS -- French President Emmanuel Macron is welcoming Saudi Crown Prince Mohammed bin Salman to his presidential palace Thursday and offering him dinner in controversial talks that mark another step in the Saudi leader’s diplomatic rehabilitation -- a move that has drawn harsh criticism in France after the gruesome Saudi killing of U.S.-based Saudi journalist Jamal Khashoggi in 2018.

-The Washington-based group, Democracy for the Arab World Now, or DAWN, called on French authorities to open a criminal investigation into the crown prince.
-The group said it filed a 42-page complaint arguing that the prince was an accomplice to the torture of Khashoggi in the Saudi consulate in Istanbul, Turkey, in 2018 and his disappearance.
+Washington-based group, Democracy for the Arab World Now (DAWN) called on French authorities to open a criminal investigation into the crown prince.
+The group said it filed a complaint arguing that the prince was an accomplice to the torture of Khashoggi in the Saudi consulate in Istanbul, Turkey and his disappearance.

-“As a party to the U.N.
-Conventions against torture and enforced disappearances, France is obliged to investigate a suspect such as Bin Salman if he is present on French territory,” said Sarah Leah Whitson, DAWN’s executive director.
+The Paris court didn't immediately respond to emailed questions about the complaint.

-Macron's dinner will cap a long day for the French leader: He was in Guinea-Bissau, wrapping up a three-nation tour of Africa, on Thursday morning.
+Macron's dinner will cap a long day for the French leader: He was in Guinea-Bissau, wrapping up a three-nation, four-day tour of Africa, on Thursday morning.

+The Elysee palace said the war in Ukraine will be high on the working dinner’s agenda.
+Yet it also said that Macron would address “human rights,” without elaborating.
+A press spokesman, who spoke on condition of anonymity in accordance with the French presidency’s customary practice, said “we have constantly said that the facts (of the killing) should be established.”

 The crown prince has been steadily attracting big-name investors back to the kingdom since Khashoggi’s killing.
 He has also reset Saudi relations with Turkey, a key step toward rehabilitating his international standing.

 Western intelligence determined that Prince Mohammed was complicit in the killing.
 The journalist’s body was dismembered with a bone saw, according to Turkish officials.
-The prince lost appalled supporters in the West who had previously been cheering his social reforms inside the kingdom.
+The prince lost supporters in the West who were appalled and had previously been cheering his social reforms inside the kingdom.
 He maintains he had no knowledge of the operation, despite it being carried out by people who directly reported to him.

 Macron was one of the highest-profile world leaders to meet the prince shortly after the killing, during a tense chat caught on camera at the Group of 20 summit in Argentina in 2018.
 They have met several times since.